amalahmad/academic-kickstart/content/publication/india-elections.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["6"]
+publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Book chapter in Ahmad, A. and Agarwal, A (2021).
+# publication = "Book chapter in Ahmad, A. and Agarwal, A (2021).
 'EOS: Guidelines for Management in Resource-Limited Settings'.
 Taylor and Francis."
 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-abstract = "Surgical care in developing countries grapples with both financial and organizational problems.
-The financial problems are well understood by global health organizations, which often donate equipment and organize short-term volunteer missions in response.
-The organizational problems, however, are less well understood.
-This chapter explains how the poor organization of the most valuable medical resource in any country - human capital - affects the capability development of local surgeons, and how these problems can be alleviated through the development of context-specific learning-by-doing surgical programs in target countries."
+abstract = "This paper provides the first quasi-experimental evidence on the extent to which economic benefits programs have contributed to the electoral triumphs of the Hindu-nationalist party (BJP) in India.
+I study a national program through which the BJP incumbent has transferred development funds to villages with a high share of disadvantaged castes.
+Focusing on India’s largest state, I match villages to polling booths, and use a multiple-score regression discontinuity to identify the effects of past and expected transfers on village-level voting in the 2019 general elections.
+I find that neither treatment contributed to the BJP's victory among this important swing constituency."
 # abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)